Freelancing software that helps you get paid faster.

 How to set up automatic payments for your business

-One of the biggest struggles that freelancers continue to face is the ever-frustrating overdue invoice.
+One of the biggest struggles that freelancers continue to face is the ever-frustrating late payment for a submitted invoice template.
 It’s a more prevalent issue than you might think: a shocking 58% of freelancers have come across a situation where they haven’t been paid for their work.
 What’s more, here at Bonsai we recently found that 29% of freelancers’ invoices are paid late.

 With statistics like those, there’s a high chance that you’ve also faced an unpaid invoice or two in your freelancing life.
 There are several things you can do to help make sure you get paid on time - like learning how to invoice professionally or knowing how to attract better clients in the first place - but one of the most important things you can do as a freelancer is to understand how to set up automatic payments for your business.